sergeiudris/hls-proxy/README.md

 *services are described in .yml files

-*be sure docker-compose 1.17 or higher is installed? you probably need `Docker Edge` build
+*be sure docker-compose 1.17 or higher is installed, you probably need `Docker Edge` build

 ### run locally ###